Hamsterdam: Production

-Title reference

-The title refers to the Dutch city of Amsterdam, which is famous for its liberal drug laws; Officers Thomas "Herc" Hauk and Anthony Colicchio use the city's name as an example to the drug dealers.
-This subplot was introduced to explore the potential positive effects of de facto "legalization" of the illegal drug trade, and incidentally prostitution, within the limited boundaries of a few uninhabited city blocks.
-The posited benefits were reduced street crime citywide and increased outreach of health and social services to at-risk populations.
-The name "Hamsterdam" comes from the drug dealers' mishearing Herc when he refers to Amsterdam, although some viewers have noted that the "Ham" reference may also be a pun based on the dealers' view of the police as "pigs" as well as a possible reference to hamster wheels and the seemingly continuous cycle of crime, drugs, and politics as being routine.

 Epigraph

 Fruit makes this statement in response to Carver and his team trying to move his crew into one of the new drug tolerant zones.
 This also ties in with Carcetti's announcement of running for mayor in Baltimore, despite his ethnicity, as well as Cutty's difficulty at changing his ways.
 To a lesser extent, it can apply to McNulty and Rhonda's dysfunctional relationship.